top of page

 Amanda Maguire

-I grew up in rural Northwest Indiana and attended Ball State University where I earned my bachelor's degree in social work in 2001.
-Shortly thereafter I attended the University of Michigan where I completed my master's degree in social work in 2003.
+I grew up in rural Northwest Indiana and attended Ball State University, where I earned my bachelor’s degree in social work in 2001.
+Soon after, I attended the University of Michigan and completed my master’s degree in social work in 2003.
 Prior to opening my practice, I worked in a variety of healthcare settings including long-term care, hospice, and an acute hospital setting.
-Recently, I worked as a medical social worker in the ICU during the COVID-19 pandemic where I supported patients and their loved ones during some of the scariest times of their lives.
 Working in a variety of healthcare settings, as well as experiencing my own healthcare journey filled with "mystery symptoms," has provided me with a unique lens into the many needs and adversities that individuals encounter within the US healthcare system.
-I am passionate about helping others discover the mind-body connection, as well as understanding the root cause of their mental health needs.
-While we cannot always heal our bodies in the way that we hope, we can heal our souls.
-It is truly an honor to be a part of another’s healing journey; this intimate experience is both beautiful and humbling.
+I am passionate about helping others understand the mind-body connection and uncover the underlying causes of their mental health challenges.
+While our bodies may not always heal in the ways we hope, healing of the soul is always possible.
+It is a true privilege to walk alongside others on their healing journeys—an experience that is both deeply meaningful and humbling.

 Experience